SteveJustin1963/Orbital-Angular-Momentum-OAM/lab_manual_with_code.md

 \]
 $$

 A fork grating does not simply make the whole outgoing beam a vortex.
 It produces vortex beams mainly in the diffracted side orders.
-The \(m\)-th diffraction order approximately carries charge:
+The $\(m\)$-th diffraction order approximately carries charge:

 $$
 \[